yhmun/docker-django-react/docs/build.md

 ├── react@17.0.1                        # React is a JavaScript library for building user interfaces.
 ├── redux-logger@3.0.6
 ├── redux-thunk@2.3.0                   # Thunk middleware for Redux.
-└── redux@4.0.5                         # Redux is a predictable state container for JavaScript apps.
+├── redux@4.0.5                         # Redux is a predictable state container for JavaScript apps.
+└── reselect@4.0.0                      # Selectors for Redux.
 ```
 ```
 ├── react-icons@4.2.0                   # Icon component for React